Cory McGee: Early career

 McGee finished 9th at 2009 World Youth Championships in Athletics 1500m (4:30.20).
 McGee was 2009 1500-meters runner-up USATF World Youth Outdoor Championships in 4:25.98.
-Following this feat, McGee went on to place ninth in 4:30.20 at the 2009 IAAF World Youth Championships representing USA in Bressanone, Italy.
+She placed ninth in 4:30.20 at the 2009 IAAF World Youth Championships representing USA in Bressanone, Italy.

 McGee finished 3rd in the 1500 meters at the 2013 USA Outdoor Track and Field Championships and later obtained the 'B' standard to be able to represent the United States at the 2013 World Championships in Athletics.
 At the 2013 World Championships she finished 10th in her heat.

 College career

 McGee attended the University of Florida from 2010 to 2014 where she ran track and cross-country.
 She was an NCAA runner-up and ten-time NCAA Division I Track and Field All-American recognized by U.S. Track & Field and Cross-Country Coaches Association (Eight-time All American miler/1500 m and Two-time All-American in Distance Medley Relay).

 McGee was 2011 1500 m champ USATF Junior Outdoor Championships in 4:21.91.
-Following this feat, McGee went on to win at the Junior Pan-Am games representing USA in Miramar, FL.
+She went on to win at the Junior Pan-Am games representing USA in Miramar, FL.